 Fastest cars 0-50 kph

 Top 40 fastest cars from 0 to 50 kph.
-Updated October 2025.
+Updated December 2025.

 50 kph is legal speed limit for most city streets throughout Europe.
 While most car enthusiasts focus on 0-100 kph, 0-60 mph and higher speed ranges, 0-50 kph is important benchmark for stop-start city driving.